JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `startNextCycle`

 Starts a new Reputation Mining cycle.
-Explicitly called only the first time, subsequently called from within `setReputationRootHash`
+Explicitly called only the first time, subsequently called from within `setReputationRootHash`.

 ### `startTokenAuction`

-Create and start a new `DutchAuction` for the entire amount of `_token` owned by the Colony Network
+Create and start a new `DutchAuction` for the entire amount of `_token` owned by the Colony Network.

 **Parameters**